ImTheAgenda/QGIS-Documentation/source/docs/gentle_gis_introduction/raster_data.rst

    :align: center
    :width: 30em

-   A raster dataset is composed of rows (running across) and columns (running down) of pixels (also know as cells).
-Each pixel represents a geographical region, and the value in that pixel represents some characteristic of that region.
+   A raster dataset is composed of rows (running horizontally) and columns (running down) of pixels (also known as cells).
+Each pixel represents a geographical region, and the value added to that pixel represents some characteristic of that region.

 Raster data in detail
 =====================

-Raster data is used in a GIS application when we want to display information that is continuous across an area and cannot easily be divided into vector features.
+Raster data is used in a GIS application to display continuous information across an area.
+Such continuous information cannot  be easily divided into vector features.
-When we introduced you to vector data we showed you the image in figure_landscape_.
+In the introduction to vector data, you were shown the following image  figure_landscape_.
-Point, polyline and polygon features work well for representing some features on this landscape, such as trees, roads and building footprints.
-Other features on a landscape can be more difficult to represent using vector features.
-For example the grasslands shown have many variations in colour and density of cover.
-It would be easy enough to make a single polygon around each grassland area, but a lot of the information about the grassland would be lost in the process of simplifying the features to a single polygon.
-This is because when you give a vector feature attribute values, they apply to the whole feature, so vectors aren't very good at representing features that are not homogeneous (entirely the same) all over.
-Another approach you could take is to digitise every small variation of grass colour and cover as a separate polygon.
-The problem with that approach is that it will take a huge amount of work in order to create a good vector dataset.
+Point, polyline and polygon features work well for depicting some features on this landscape, such as trees, roads and building footprints.
+Other features on a landscape can be more difficult to represent by using vector features.
+For example, the grasslands shown vary in colour and density of cover.
+It would be too easy to put up a single polygon around each grassland area.
+By that, a lot of the information about the grassland would be lost in the process of simplifying the features to a single polygon.
+When you give a vector feature attribute values, they apply to the whole feature.
+Consequently, vectors aren't suitable to present features that are not entirely homogeneous.
+Another approach you could take is to digitise every small variation of grass colour and mark and define it as a separate polygon.
+However, this approach will take a huge amount of work in order to create a good vector dataset.

 .. _figure_landscape: